-Swelling is often the first symptom.
+Swelling.
+The first symptom of elbow bursitis is often swelling.
 The skin on the back of the elbow is loose, which means that a small amount of swelling may not be noticed right away.

-If the bursitis is infected, the skin becomes red and warm.
+Redness and warm to the touch.
+If the bursa is infected, the skin becomes red and warm.
 If the infection is not treated right away, it may spread to other parts of the arm or move into the bloodstream.
 This can cause serious illness.
 Occasionally, an infected bursa will open spontaneously and drain pus.

 Doctor Examination and Tests